- 60 min

 Method - Black Chocolate Icing

 To make the buttercream, beat butter until light and creamy.
-Add sifted icing sugar and cocoa one table spoon at a time until incorporated, then increase the mixer to a medium high speed and beat until light and smooth.
+Add sifted icing sugar and cocoa 1 tablespoon at a time until incorporated, then increase the mixer to a medium high speed and beat until light and smooth.
 Add cream, Vanilla Extract and Black Food Colour Gel and continue beating on medium high speed until icing is luscious and easy to spread.

 Method - Decoration and Assembly

 To make the chocolate sail, melt white chocolate in microwave.
 Scrunch a piece of baking paper into a ball then smooth out.
 Use an offset palette knife to spread chocolate out over baking paper and use pegs to shape the baking paper.
 Once set, break chocolate apart to make sails.